-Proposed and final Agreement State regulations for agreement materials that will be submitted to the NRC will be reviewed in accordance with guidance provided in Procedures State and “Compatibility Categories and Health and Safety Identification for NRC Regulations and Other Program Elements.”
-Results of the evaluation will be transmitted to the State in accordance with OSP internal procedures.
-Note: The overall determination of the adequacy and compatibility of individual Agreement State programs will be made in accordance with Management Directive (MD) 5.6, “Integrated Materials Performance Evaluation Program (IMPEP).”
+Proposed and final Agreement State regulations for agreement materials that will be submitted to the NRC will be reviewed in accordance with guidance provided in NMSS Procedures “Review of State Regulatory Requirements – SA-201” and “Compatibility Categories and Health and Safety Identification for NRC Regulations and Other Program Elements – SA-200.”
+Results of the evaluation will be transmitted to the State in accordance with NMSS internal procedures.

-Future New or Changed Program Elements
+New or Changed Program Elements

 The NRC staff will review the adoption and implementation of any new or revised (non-regulation) program element by an Agreement State in accordance with the review procedures set out MD 5.6, “Integrated Materials Performance Evaluation Program (IMPEP)” at the time of the next regularly scheduled review.

-Evaluation of Applications for Agreement State Status
+B. Evaluation of Applications for Agreement State Status

-The NRC staff will apply the compatibility and health and safety categorization criteria and process in this handbook when reviewing the regulations and program elements contained in applications for Agreement State status submitted after the September 3, 1997, effective date of the policy statement.
+The NRC staff will apply the compatibility and health and safety categorization criteria and process in this handbook when reviewing the regulations and program elements contained in applications for Agreement State status.

 Additional Implementing Issues